phdonn/LoL-Match-Prediction/README.md

   frameborder="0"
 ></iframe>

+### Baseline Model Performance:

 |   True Labels |     0 |     1 |
 |--------------:|------:|------:|
 |             0 | 10417 |  3465 |
 |             1 |  3320 | 10562 |

+The results demonstrate the effectiveness of using gold difference at 25 minutes (golddiffat25) as a critical predictor for match outcomes.
+From the confusion matrix, the model accurately classifies a significant number of matches, with 10,417 True Negatives (correctly predicted losses) and 10,562 True Positives (correctly predicted wins).
+However, there are also 3,465 False Positives and 3,320 False Negatives, indicating areas for improvement in misclassification.

 Grouped Statistics:
 |   result |   golddiffat25 |